 - What if my tree/shrub/plant arrives dead or badly damaged?

 - Fill out the correction form on the back of your invoice and send it to us by mail.
 We will replace the plant (if possible) or send you a refund.
-Generally we do not have replacements available after the Tree Sale.
+Generally we do not have replacements available.
 If you waited several weeks for the plant to break dormancy and it did not do so, you can send the correction form, or write for a refund, or you can let us know that you would like to order a replacement for no charge on the following year's order.
 Please let us know of any problem within 30 days of discovering it.
 Please note that since we have no control over the conditions in which a plant is planted or tended we cannot extend our guarantee of a live plant across the years.

 - What if my seed does not germinate well or is not true to type?

 - Please email seed quality remarks to: firstname.lastname@example.org

 - Yes.
 Please see our donations page for information.